th-rtyf-re/chess-dip/RULES.md

 ## Kings and knights: a standard variant

-Kings and knights move as they do in chess on an empty board; see the variant Chesspolitik.
+Kings and knights move as they do in chess on an empty board; see the variant [Chesspolitik](https://nopunin10did.com/chesspolitik/).
 Their supports follow the same paths, and adjudication follows standard Diplomacy rules.
 Note that kings may move “into check” and hold while “under check”.

 ### Orders

 Here are some examples of orders:
-move: `K e1 - e2`
+> move: `K e1 - e2`
-hold: `K d1 H`
+> hold: `K d1 H`
-support-move: `N g1 S e1 - e2`
+> support-move: `N g1 S e1 - e2`
-support-hold: `N c3 S d1 H`
+> support-hold: `N c3 S d1 H`

 ### Dislodges

 Dislodged pieces are automatically disbanded.
-We slightly modify the definition of dislodging for reasons that will be clear when pawns are introduced: a piece is dislodged when it does not or fails to move, and there is a successful attack landing on the piece’s square.
+We slightly modify the definition of dislodging for reasons that will be clear when pawns are introduced: a piece is dislodged when it does not or fails to move, and there is a successful *attack* landing on the piece’s square.

 ### Builds

 Powers may build on any home center that they own.
 Home centers are the ones on the first two ranks on their side of the board: ranks 1 and 2 for England and Italy, and ranks 7 and 8 for France and Scandinavia.
 Some home centers can change ownership; this will be explained when pawns are introduced.

-## Bishops and rooks: multiple-square orders
+## Bishops and rooks: introducing multiple-square orders

 Bishops and rooks move as they do in chess; their supports follow the same paths.
 These paths have a starting square, a landing square, and potential intermediate squares, these last squares being those between the starting and landing square, on the same rank, file, or diagonal.